aleward/Pudgy-Pals-Build-2.0.0-Even-Pudgier/README.md

 Another big change involved how joint transformations were transferred from to the GPU.
 Each joint in the limbs of the creatures has a rotation calculated based on the vector between it and the next joint on the limb.
 Previously, these rotation transformations were sent as an array of 4x4 matrices.
 To reduce the size of this buffer, we changed this to an array of floats, 4 per joint, one for angle and three for the axis about which the rotation should occur.
 With just this information, a rotation matrix can quickly be constructed in the shader to perform the correct rotation.

 Finally, the largest optimization of all involved accessing the uniform variables in the shader.
 The information passed through the buffers, including data about head and spine positions, joint positions and sizes, appendage locations and types, and more, is accessed many different times by many different SDF functions.
 At first, we didn't think this would be a problem because such operations are not outside the regular of shader capabilities.
 However, it became apparent that the quantity of times we were accessing those large arrays holding the information was the cause of the major drop in FPS.
 To combat this, we found that accessing memory local to the shader was much faster.
 In other words, we created global variables in the shader identical to the uniform variables, filled them with the data from the uniform variables once at the beginning of the shader's execution, and accessed those instead of the real uniform variables throughout the shader code.
-This greatly improved the FPS so that the character is rendered in as high as (TODO) frames per second.
+This greatly improved the FPS so that the character is rendered in as high as 35-40 frames per second.

 ## Marching Cubes